Skip to Content

 2. The Princess and the Trolls 1913

-This John Bauer art illustration of the Princess and two trolls is from the anthology Bland tomtar och troll (Among Gnomes and Trolls).
+This John Bauer art illustration of the Fairy Princess and two trolls is from the anthology.

 This particular illustration was for the story by Helena Nyblom The Changlings, (Bortbytingarana).

-The story is about the troll father who is so taken by the little Princess Bianca Maria that he swaps her with his own troll baby.
+The story is about the troll father who the little Princess Bianca Maria so takes that he swaps her with his troll baby.
 The children grow up with their new families but never fit in.
-By the time they are due to get married their situation becomes untenable.
-They both flee on their wedding day to their original homes and all is put right.
+By the time they are due to get married, their situation becomes untenable.
+They both flee on their wedding day to their original homes, and all is put right.

 The Princess and the trolls John Bauer art print